feijoes/Study/Readme.md

         * Project to learn how react works
         * TODO react native
     * Nestjs
+        * Simple api to undertand how nest works
 * Kotlin
     * Leraning the basics of kotlin
 * Java